 A: You should store your SRL in a cool, dry place when it is not in use.
 Additionally, you should regularly inspect your SRL for damage and replace any damaged parts.

 Self-retracting lifelines are an essential part of fall protection.
 If you are working at heights or near edge hazards, be sure to use an SRL.
 They can help keep workers safe and prevent serious injuries when used correctly.
 And be sure to consult with a fall protection expert to ensure you are choosing the correct device for your needs.

 Safe Keeper’s SRLs

 Safe Keeper carries an extensive inventory of self-retracting lifelines.
-We have SRLs that are 6-foot, 10-ft, 11-foot, 18-foot, 20-foot, 25-foot, and 30-foot in length.
-We carry dual SRLs, lightweight SRLs, leading edge SRLs, galvanized cable SRLs, and web SRLs.
+We have SRLs that are 6-foot, 10-foot, 11-foot, 20-foot, 30-foot, and 50-foot, in length.
+In addition, we carry dual SRLs, lightweight SRLs, leading-edge SRLs, galvanized cable SRLs, and web SRLs.
 All of our SRLs meet or exceed OSHA and ANSI standards.